aj-stein-gsa/www-fedramp-gov/pages/updates/rfcs/rfcs.md

 There are multiple ways to provide feedback on a full RFC:

-- Participate in the Discussion
+- Participate in the Discussion in the rfcs repository on GitHub

 - Follow the instructions in the RFC to use alternative mechanisms for public feedback, such as online forms or email.

-- Suggest changes to a document by opening a pull request (you will need to fork the repo first).
-The pull request must suggest one or more changes and describe the rationale for the change(s).
-Pull requests will be treated as comments.

 It is important that each bit of feedback is _concise_ and _actionable_, providing enough information to allow the document maintainers to adequately